ethereum/ethereum-org-website/src/content/developers/tutorials/merkle-proofs-for-offline-data-integrity/index.md

 ]
 ```

-Encoding each entry into a single 256 bit integer results in less readable code than using JSON, for example.
+Encoding each entry into a single 256-bit integer results in less readable code than using JSON, for example.
 However, this means significantly less processing to retrieve the data in the contract, so much lower gas costs.
 [You can read JSON on chain](https://github.com/chrisdotn/jsmnSol), it's just a bad idea if avoidable.

 ```javascript
 // The array of hash values, as BigInts const hashArray = dataArray;
 ```

-In this case our data is 256 bit values to begin with, so no processing is needed.
+In this case our data is 256-bit values to begin with, so no processing is needed.
 If we use a more complicated data structure, such as strings, we need to make sure we hash the data first to get an array of hashes.
 Note that this is also because we don't care if users know other users' information.
 Otherwise we would have had to hash so user 1 won't know the value for user 0, user 2 won't know the value for user 3, etc.

 ```javascript